Consensys/ethsigner/docs/Using-EthSigner/Getting-Started.md

 with a key stored in an encrypted file.

 !!! tip
-    EthSigner also supports signing transactions with a key stored in a Hashicorp Vault.
+    EthSigner also supports signing transactions with a key stored in an external vault (for example, Hashicorp Vault).

 ## Prerequisites